aaron-imbrock/caldav-fastmail/README.md

 source .venv/bin/activate
 ```

-### Run
+##### Run

 1. Go to Fastmail.com to get a CalDav URL for ANY existing calendar.
-The caldav urls can be found under Settings → Calendars and clicking the Export link for any calendar.
-A little pop-up will appear with the url.
+The CalDav URLs can be found under Settings → Calendars, and click the Export link for any calendar.
+A small pop-up will appear with the URL.
-2. Paste that value into the `.env CALDAV_URL` field.
-This existing calendar will not be modified in any way.
+2. Paste this value into the `.env CALDAV_URL` field.
+This existing calendar will not be changed in any way.
-3. Seperately, generate a new app password - make it for "CalDav" access - and paste that value into the `.env CALDAV_PASS` field.
+3. Separately create a new app password - make it for "CalDav" access - and paste this value into the `.env CALDAV_PASS` field.
-4. The `.env CALDAV_USER` value will be your Fastmail username.
-This value is usually the same as your email address.
+4. The `.env CALDAV_USER` value is your Fastmail user name.
+This is usually the same as your email address.
-5. `env CALENDAR_NAME` is the name of the new calendar.
-The additional properties assigned will allow Tasks and Events, though I've not explored this fully.
+5. The `.env CALENDAR_NAME` is whatever you want the calendar title to be.
+The additional properties assigned will allow both tasks and events, although I haven't fully explored this.
+For now, this calendar is just for tasks.
-5. Run `uv run main.py`
-6. The new calendar will be listed, and iOS will list that calendar under `Reminders` automatically.
+5. Run `uv run main.py` 6.
+The new calendar will be listed, and iOS will automatically list this calendar under `Reminders`.